SChernykh/Reciprocals/README.md

 Current approach:
 - Get initial approximation of the reciprocal from LUT table
-- If divisor is less than 2^31, do one Newton-Raphson iterations to get reciprocal with full 64-bit precision
+- If divisor is less than 2^31, do one Newton-Raphson iteration to get reciprocal with full 64-bit precision
 - Multiply by reciprocal
 - Correct the result